 Dr. Treffert was President of the State Medical Society of Wisconsin in 1979-80 and Chairman of the Board of Directors of that organization from 1981-87.
-He has been President of the Wisconsin Psychiatric Association and the American Association of Psychiatric Administrators.
+He had been President of the Wisconsin Psychiatric Association and the American Association of Psychiatric Administrators.
 He was a member and Chairman of the Controlled Substances Board of Wisconsin from 1970-1982.
 He was reappointed to that position by Governor Doyle in September 2004.
 In 1995 he was appointed by the Governor to the Wisconsin Medical Examining Board and was elected Chairman of the MEB in January, 2002.
-Dr. Treffert is on the faculty of the University of Wisconsin Medical School as a clinical professor.
-He is also a clinical professor at UW-Milwaukee.
+Dr. Treffert was on the faculty of the University of Wisconsin Medical School as a clinical professor.
+He was also a clinical professor at UW-Milwaukee.

-Professional speaking and writing interests include prevention in the mental health area under the title of Mellowing and prevention in the physical health area under the title of Rustproofing People.
-He is an internationally known researcher on the Savant Syndrome (islands of genius in otherwise severely disabled persons) and nationally known as well for his writings in the area of the rights of the mentally ill.
-In these areas he has made appearances on 60 Minutes, CBS Evening News, McNeil/Lehrer Newshour, Larry King, Today, Donahue, Oprah, Discovery Channel and number of documentaries in the U.S. and other countries.
-His work has appeared in numerous publications including Time, People, Newsweek, USA Today, and Scientific American.
-He has over 50 publications in professional journals as well.
+Professional speaking and writing interests included prevention in the mental health area under the title of "Mellowing" and prevention in the physical health area under the title of "Rustproofing People."
+He was an internationally known researcher on the Savant Syndrome (islands of genius in otherwise severely disabled persons) and nationally known as well for his writings in the area of the rights of the mentally ill.
+In these areas, he made appearances on 60 Minutes, CBS Evening News, McNeil/Lehrer Newshour, Larry King, Today, Donahue, Oprah, Discovery Channel, and a number of documentaries in the U.S. and other countries.
+His work appeared in numerous publications including Time, People, Newsweek, USA Today, and Scientific American.
+He published over 50 publications in professional journals as well.
 His book, Extraordinary People: Understanding Savant Syndrome, was published in 1989 by Harper and Row and Ballantine, and was re-issued with an epilogue update by iUniverse.com in 2000 and 2006.
 It was also translated and published in eight other countries.
 His most recent book on the topic--Islands of Genius: The Bountiful Mind of the Autistic, Acquired and Sudden Savant--was published in 2010, providing a timely update and expansion on this fascinating condition.
 An earlier book on preventive mental health and stress management--Mellowing: Lessons from Listening--has also been widely distributed.
 Dr. Treffert was a consultant to the movie Rain Man, in which Dustin Hoffman portrays an autistic savant.
-He maintains a Web site on savant syndrome through the Wisconsin Medical Society.
+He maintained a website on savant syndrome through the Wisconsin Medical Society.